How to Clicker Train Your Dog at Home

 - It's fine to switch between two or three behaviors within the same session, but it's important to only work on one behavior at a time.
 If you're teaching your dog to sit, lie down, and raise his paw, it's best to do 10 repetitions of one behavior, and then take a quick play break before moving onto the next behavior.

 - Some trainers like to click and deliver a bunch of treats, known as a "treat jackpot," especially when your dog completes a particularly difficult task.
 Big efforts earn big rewards!

 Clicker training is a tried-and-true method for teaching your dog different ways to earn treats.
-And, after you’ve practiced a new behavior in several different places with reliable results, you can even cut back on the treat rewards.
-At some point, you can use anything your pet truly loves, like dinner, going outside, or toys, as a reward for good behavior!
+And, after you've practiced a new behavior in several different places with reliable results, you can even cut back on the clicking and the treat rewards.
+Eventually, you will be able to use anything your pet truly loves, such as dinner, going outside, or toys, as a reward for good behavior!